JoseRFJuniorLLMs/Haskell-Course/README.md

 ## Introduction

-My codes to the CIS-194 Haskell Course.
+My codes for the CIS-194 Haskell Course.

 ## Contents
 ### /notes